Aurel Stodola: Zurich

-In 1892, he was appointed Professor of Machine Construction by the Polytechnikum in Zürich.
+In 1892, he was appointed Professor of Machine Construction by the Polytechnikum in Zurich.
 He worked and taught at Polytechnikum until his retirement in 1929.
 He gave his first lecture on 23 October 1892.
 Stodola provided stimuli in the development of the curriculum and the construction of the first machine laboratory (now Laboratory for Energy Conversion).
 It was opened in 1900.
 He was invited as evaluator to The Exposition Universelle in Paris, during the same year.

 He was awarded Swiss citizenship in 1905.

-In 1924 he endowed a foundation with the stated aim ‘to promote the development of mechanical and electro-technical science in the ETH’.
+In 1924 he endowed a foundation with the stated aim "to promote the development of mechanical and electro-technical science in the ETH".
 This foundation still exists today.

 He maintained friendly contact with academics in Switzerland and abroad, including Albert Einstein.
 Einstein wrote him an impressive letter for his anniversary.
 Einstein was not his student, as some sources say, because he studied physics and mathematics.
 Another prominent friend was theologian, organist, writer, humanitarian, philosopher, and physician Albert Schweizer.
 Stodola encouraged Swiss businessmen to support Schweitzer's hospital in Africa.

 Stodola retired at the age of 70.
 Then, he did not teach, but he carried on as expert and advisor.
-He was interested in Theoretical physics and philosophy, as well.
-In 1931, he published his book about philosophy of technology ‘Gedanken zu einer Weltanschauung vom Standpunktedes Ingenieurs’ (‘Thoughts of a worldview from the standpoint of the engineer’).
+He was also interested in theoretical physics and philosophy.
+In 1931, he published his book on the philosophy of technology Gedanken zu einer Weltanschauung vom Standpunkte des Ingenieurs (Thoughts of a worldview from the standpoint of the engineer).
 The title of the fourth and fifth edition was Die geheimnisvolle Naturweltanschauliche Betrachtung.
 It was his contribution to social, political and technological issues of his time.
 This book was reprinted several times and made a significant contribution to the technical philosophy in Europe.

 Stodola's farewell lecture is also included in this publication.
 In 1939, he led a team at Brown Boveri in the first test worldwide using a gas turbine to generate electricity.
 This machine is still exhibited today at the Alstom works in Birr and due to its importance is considered to be an ‘historical milestone in mechanical engineering’.

-He died on December 25, 1942, in Zurich.
-His remains were moved to his birthplace in 1989 because the ETH denied paying for his grave.
+He died on 25 December 1942 in Zurich.
+His remains were moved to his birthplace in 1989 because the ETH declined to pay upkeep for the grave.